 Their pronouns are they/them/their

-Jennifer Linde, MA, is a senior lecturer, artistic director, and director of online learning for the Hugh Downs School of Human Communication.
+Jennifer Linde, MA, is a principal lecturer, artistic director, and director of online learning for the Hugh Downs School of Human Communication.
 Linde has designed and taught performance studies courses relating to communication and creativity, oral interpretation of literature, performance of sexuality, performance theory, civil communication, and methods for adapting traditional scholarship to the stage.
 In her position as artistic director of the venue The Empty Space, Linde serves as an advisor, script consultant, and director to performances presented by faculty, undergraduate, and graduate students.
 She has participated in the design and development of Civil Dialogue, a format designed to foster civil communication when discussing controversial topics.
 Linde uses Civil Dialogue as a teaching tool in performance studies classes and has facilitated Civil Dialogue events.

 Linda Costigan Lederman